Skip to content

 0All required roles satisfied.

 2At least one required role is missing.
-The error envelope's message carries the animus plugin install ... fix.
+The error envelope's message carries the animus plugin install ... fix per role; when more than one role is missing it also prints the one composed fix (animus plugin install-defaults --flavor default --yes).
 CI scripts and && chains can rely on this.

 1Transient plugin discovery failure (broken install index, IO error, etc.).
 Distinct from "ran successfully and found gaps".